Polling Places in Perkasie

 With the exception of absentee voters who have a disability or who are overseas, all Absentee Ballots must be delivered to the County Board of Elections either in person or through the U. S. Postal Service.
 Absentee Ballots delivered by any other means for absentee voters who do not have a disability will not be accepted or counted by the County Board of Elections.
 Absentee Ballots and Alternative Ballots delivered for voters who do have a disability may be delivered by a third party who has written authorization from the disabled absentee or alternative ballot voter.
 Absentee Ballots delivered for an absentee voter who is overseas on Election Day may be made by an overnight delivery service.

-Download and print an Application for Absentee Ballot or send a request with the following information:
+Click the link to download then print an Application for Absentee Ballot or request a copy by sending a request with the following information to the County Board of Elections (address above):

 – Name of Registered Voter